Why boomerang employees could be the answer to your recruitment problems in summary:

 Closed Facebook or LinkedIn groups, for example, can be used to keep ex-employees informed of company news and developments and alert them to any new job opportunities that may arise.
 They provide a valuable platform for on-line networking with and between past staff, which can be supplemented with the occasional opportunity for people to come back into the business, maybe for an annual Summer party or Christmas event.

-The key is to find ways to make people feel part of a community, so that if job opportunities do arise, they will know any approach or application they make will be welcome.
+The key is to find ways to make people feel part of a community.
+So, if job opportunities do arise, they will know any approach or application they make will be welcome.

 Erika Lucas author image